 The Complete Guide to Cremation (updated)

-Part of writing your will requires planning for after death, so you have a say in what happens to your body.
+Part of writing your Will requires planning for after death, so you have a say in what happens to your body.
 This planning also requires deciding on whether you would like burial or cremation.
 In this guide, we’ll provide insight into the cremation process in Australia.

 What is cremation?